 GREAT PLACE!!
 VCU is doing a lot to change their currc. as well as the phyiscal building.
 Clinics and preclincs are beautiful. med school is close by, all around, just an awesome school

-it was an unnecessarily long process.
+It was an unnecessarily long process.
 We basically ''shadowed'' graduate students for an hour and a half.
 One of my interviews was a ''grilling'' interview whereas my other was more relaxed.
 I think it depends who you get.
 It's a nice school, but I did not walk away from the interview feeling very confident about getting in.

 Amazing...I lost my heart to VCU dental school.
 The whole day was very well organized and everyone was friendly and respectful.
 The students that did the tour were hilarious and answered questions thorougly.

-i found out i got in here, but chose to go to maryland because of the negative impression i got from the students here. i feel like students tell a lot more about the school than the faculty (even though i absolutely loved the dean and my interviewers...they were amazing!!). i wanted to be at a place where students are happy and had good social skills not just good grades.
+I found out i got in here, but chose to go to maryland because of the negative impression i got from the students here. i feel like students tell a lot more about the school than the faculty (even though i absolutely loved the dean and my interviewers...they were amazing!!). i wanted to be at a place where students are happy and had good social skills not just good grades.

 7:30 AM meet with head of admissions and go over your day;